-Xbox mode rolls out for Windows 11 PCs with simplified branding – formerly Full Screen Experience (FSE)
+Xbox mode rolls out to Windows 11 PCs in May 2026 update, formerly Full Screen Experience

-Xbox Mode is here: a cleaner, faster, and controller-friendly experience for PC gamers.
+Xbox mode is here with a cleaner, faster, and controller-friendly experience optimized for PC gamers.

 Xbox mode